ludomal/STL/doc/comms/2018.11_-_ITU-T_SG12/README.md

 If there are conflicts, they need to be investigated with relevant parties and 3GPP SA4 in particular.

 ## Update the STL manual

-An updated version of the STL Users Manual is being drafted and is available in the GitHub platform (*ADD URL*).
+An updated version of the STL Users Manual is being drafted and is available on the GitHub platform (https://github.com/openitu/STL/tree/dev/manual).
-* The text of the manual should be reviewed for correctness.
+- The text of the manual should be reviewed for correctness

-* Text for the new basic operators needs to be incorporated.
+- Text for the new basic operators needs to be incorporated

-* The current text related to the STL2014 additons should be reviewed.
+- The current text related to the STL2014 additions should be reviewed

 ## Clean up of documentation